All Products

 • What should I do if dependency libraries are missing when I install cloud-init using Python 3?

-The missing libraries may vary depending on the image.
-You can install them using pip and then install cloud-init again.
+The missing libraries vary by image.
+Install them using pip, then install cloud-init again.

 • What should I do if cloud-init runs abnormally and returns an error message?

-If the default package manager (such as yum) and the pip manager have installed different versions of the same dependency library, version conflicts may occur and cause cloud-init to run abnormally.
-You can download the required dependency libraries based on the error message.
+If the default package manager (such as yum) and pip installed different versions of the same dependency library, version conflicts may cause cloud-init to run abnormally.
+Download the required dependency libraries based on the error message.

 Error message